nicky1127/next-gen-dashboard/README.md

 ### **Current State**

 The application successfully demonstrates the **progressive customer journey concept** with a clean, professional interface that can serve as the foundation for a production banking application.
+The **AI dialog system** creates an engaging, conversational experience that guides users through their banking journey with personalized messaging and visual feedback.

 ### **Ready for Next Steps**

 The architecture is prepared for:

 - Adding forms to the working window area
-- Implementing customer data collection
+- Implementing customer data collection through AI-guided conversations
-- Building AI verification workflows
+- Building AI verification workflows with real-time feedback
 - Expanding the Redux state for banking operations
+- Enhancing the AI dialog system with more interactive features

 ### **Code Quality Standards**